jruels/adv-k8s/labs/taints/index.md

 Since we had set `completions` to two:

 * Two Pods were instantiated one after the other (sequentially).
 * Job was marked Completed (successful) only after both pods ran to completion.
-Otherwise, the failure conditions would have applied (as discussed above).o
+Otherwise, the failure conditions would have applied (as discussed above).

 Let’s check the rpPod logs as well.